valhuber/ApiLogicServer/api_logic_server_cli/project_prototype_nw/nw_readme.md

 &nbsp;&nbsp;&nbsp;

-# Run
+## Run

 Created projects are instantly executable.
 Let's explore the Basic Web App and the API.

 ### Basic Web App
-To run the Web App, from the **Run and Debug** view:
+To run the Web App:

+1. Click **Run and Debug**
-1. Select the `Basic Web App` Launch Configuration
+2. Select the `Basic Web App` Launch Configuration
-2. Press the green run button
+3. Press the green run button
    * The app should start, and VS Code will suggest opening a Browser.
 Do so, and run the app with user **admin**, password **p**.
-3. Explore the app
+4. Explore the app - multi-page, multi-table, automatic joins
-4. Stop the server
+5. Stop the server

 <figure><img src="https://github.com/valhuber/ApiLogicServer/raw/main/images/docker/VSCode/nw-readme/basic-web-app.png"></figure>